fwazdi02/perpustakaan-webapp/README.md

 1. composer install

-2. php artisan key:generate
+2. copy and rename .env.example to .env

-3. copy and rename .env.example to .env
+3. php artisan key:generate

-3. adjust absolute path of DB_DATABASE=your_absolute_path\database\database.sqlite in .env
+4. adjust absolute path of DB_DATABASE=your_absolute_path\database\database.sqlite in .env

-4. database.sql comited with data so you can just run : php artisan serve
+5. database.sql comited with data so you can just run : php artisan serve

 ### Migrate Database